Grimfuldev/Let_it_Die_Local_Saver/README.md

 Launch LET IT DIE through Steam, wait until you quit, then copy local saves.
 The offline edition has no Steam Cloud, so this is does backups.
+Important note: You have to generate a shortcut and launch the game through it for this program to function.

 How a launch works
 ------------------